Skip to content

 Where to apply

-You can find out which authority is responsible for your naturalization from the city or district administration of your place of residence, from the immigration office, the migration advice for adult immigrants or the youth migration services.
+You can find out which authority is responsible for your naturalisation from the city or district administration of your place of residence, from the immigration office, the migration advice for adult immigrants or the youth migration services.

-In general, if you live in an urban district (Stadtkreis) the naturalisation authority is the city administration (Stadtverwaltung) and if you live in a rural district, the district office (Landratsamt).
+In general, if you live in an urban district (Stadtkreis), the naturalisation authority is the city administration (Stadtverwaltung) and if you live in a rural district, the district office (Landratsamt).

 As a rule, applications are handled by the Bürgerdienste or Standesamt, but confirm this with the authority responsible for you.